Thomas Dunman: History

 Born in the United Kingdom in 1814, Dunman had Anglo-Saxon origins from the town of Dunham (Note: One or other of the neighbouring villages of Great Dunham and Little Dunham.) in Norfolk, England.

 Dunman came to Singapore in 1840 as an assistant in the merchant firm Martin Dyce & Co.
 He entered the police force in 1843 as both a Deputy Magistrate and the Deputy Superintendent of Police.
 He was made Superintendent of Police in 1851, and Commissioner of Police on 1 January 1857.

 During his time heading the police force, Dunman was known for being on good terms with the people of various classes and communities within Singapore, and thus able to gain assistance and information regarding what was happening in the city.
 He was described as being “intimate acquaintance with the manners and habits of the Natives”.
 He was respected by leaders of the European community, and supported by influential Muslim Malays leaders, Straits Chinese leaders and the local Indian community.

 During this time, Singapore was flooded with immigrants who often entered though illegal means from non-British controlled part of Malaysia such as Kuala Lumpur, and as stowaways on ships from India and Southeast Asia.
 Some of these immigrants smuggled items such as opium for sale in Singapore's illegal opium dens.
-It is because of this that opium merchants and organized criminal societies like the "Triads", or the Chinese as "black societies", saw Singapore as a seaport of vices where they could become wealthy or hide their illegal gains.
-Murders, Sex trafficking, and human trafficking of Chinese coolies, which the Chinese referred to under the euphemism of "selling piglets" also plagued the colony.
+It is because of this that opium merchants and organized criminal societies like the "Triads", or the Chinese "black societies", saw Singapore as a seaport of vices where they could become wealthy or hide their illegal gains.
+Murders, Sex trafficking, and human trafficking of Chinese coolies, which the Chinese referred to under the euphemism of "selling piglets", also plagued the colony.
 These issues were further exasperated by the small size of the colonial police force; the entire force having only 18 men in 1831.

 Dunman improved the efficiency and training of the police force.
 The police force previously had a lack of proper supervision and officers were in poor morale.
 Among the measures he introduced were improved pay and working hours for policemen, setting up training programmes under new standardised rules and regulations, night classes for members of the force, and the creation of a pension scheme for retired policemen.
 Morale in the force improved and the crime rate in Singapore decreased under his leadership.